 - Avoid people and situations that encourage betting

 You can make it easier on yourself to live with a gambling addiction if you identify your gambling triggers and stay away from them.
 Ongoing therapy helps manage the condition.

 Three main ways exist to treat gambling problems, including psychotherapy, medication and support groups.
 Cognitive behavioral therapy and behavior therapy help a person identify thought patterns that lead to and support a gambling problem, and replace them with healthier beliefs.

 Some gamblers respond well to antidepressants, narcotic antagonists and mood stabilizer medications.
 Oftentimes, a person with a gambling addiction also suffers from bipolar disorder, depression, ADHD or obsessive-compulsive disorder, so medication or therapy to treat those conditions can alleviate gambling addiction.
 Gamblers Anonymous and other self-help groups help many people as well.

 The type of treatment that works for one person might be vastly different than what’s effective for someone else.
 Seeking an evaluation from a professional and discussing treatment options is the best way to choose the right gambling addiction solutions for you.

 Where to Find Gambling Addiction Treatment for a Friend or Family Member

 The sooner a person receives treatment for a gambling addiction, the easier it is to stop the progression of the illness.
 The problem is where to find gambling addiction treatment.
-Facilities offering inpatient and outpatient care might not be available in all areas, but by calling 1-888-997-3147, we can help you find the closest available treatment resources.
+Facilities offering inpatient and outpatient care might not be available in all areas, but by calling 1-888-997-3147(Who Answers?), we can help you find the closest available treatment resources.
 Friends and family members can also receive therapy to help them cope with the stress of having someone they know deal with a gambling addiction.
 A gambling addiction expert or facility can recommend support for loved ones.